 "No. This is the prefects' carriage, and I'm Head Boy."

 Blond, arrogant, sneering: the boy was no veela, but he was handsome.
 "I'm Head Girl," I said.
 "Bella Schwann."

 I offered my hand.
 When he reached out to shake it, I saw there was no Dark Mark.

 I smiled, imagining a black swan.

-A/N: I've never read Twilight, so I'm not a hater, I was just having fun with a Sue-riffic name for a Drabble Challenge with the prompt of Tom Riddle's love child/transfer student attracted to part-veela Draco and then the unlikely Zacharias Smith. :D I hope readers will consider this a small (but tasty) Halloween treat, and treat me to a review.
+A/N: I've never read Twilight, so I'm not a hater, I was just having fun with a Sue-riffic name for a challenge with the prompt of Tom Riddle's love child/transfer student attracted to part-veela Draco and then the unlikely Zacharias Smith. :D Before The Cursed Child, anything was in the realm of possibility.